-The Public IP Address and Subnet Mask of the router are used by external users of the Internet (including your ISP).
+The WAN IP Address and Subnet Mask of the router entered here are used by external users of the Internet (including your ISP).
 If your ISP assigned a fixed IP address, select this item and enter the IP Address and Subnet Mask provided by your ISP.